Technical Presentation Area

 Ferhat Acuner General manager Navtek Naval Technologies Inc TURKEY

-ZEETUG – Zero Emission Electric Tug Boat – is the world's first rechargeable fully battery-powered harbor tug boat.
+ZEETUG – Zero Emission Electric Tug Boat – is the world's first rechargeable, fully battery-powered harbor tug boat.
 One ZEETUG is currently in service in the Tuzla region near Istanbul, Turkey, and another three are under construction.
-The boat is capable of more than 30 BT pulling power while significantly improving operational efficiency and maintaining the optimum the asset lifecycle.
+The boat is capable of more than 30 BT pulling power with significantly improved operational efficiency and is able to maintain the optimum asset lifecycle.